Professor Giovanna Colombetti

 Telephone: 01392 723287

 I am a philosopher of cognitive science, and I work primarily in the field of '4E cognition' (embodied, embedded, enactive and extended cognition).
 Since my PhD, my research has focused on affectivitiy and I have worked to reconceptualize various affective phenomena from a 4E-cognition perspective.
 In both teaching and research I draw liberally on phenomenology, analytic philosophy, as well as theoretical and experimental work in psychology and neuroscience.
-More recently I have become increasingly interested in the contribution that the social sciences (such as cultural sociology and anthropology) can make to our understanding of affectivity, in particular in the context of philosophical debates on the 'situated' and even 'extended' nature of the mind.
+More recently I have become interested in the contribution that the social sciences and the field of material culture studies can make to our understanding of affectivity, in particular in the context of philosophical debates on the 'situated' and even 'extended' nature of the mind.

 In 2010-2014 I was the Principal Investigator of a Starting Grant funded by the European Research Council (ERC), titled "Emoting the Embodied Mind" (EMOTER).
 This project focused primarily on so-called "embodied" and "enactive" approaches in the philosophy of cognitive science.
 These approaches have emphasized that to explain and understand mental phenomena we need to look at the whole organism; studying the brain only is not sufficient.
 My project EMOTER expanded upon this view, elaborating its implications for our understanding of various affective phenomena (such as emotions, moods, feelings), and of the relation between cognition and affectivity.
-Team members on this project were Kim Wright, Peter Cannon, and Tom Roberts.
 My book The Feeling Body: Affective Science Meets the Enactive Mind (2014, MIT Press) presents and discusses most of the ideas developed during this project.